Humus: Horizons

 Humus has a characteristic black or dark brown color and is organic due to an accumulation of organic carbon.
-Soil scientists use the capital letters O, A, B, C, and E to identify the master horizons, and lowercase letters for distinctions of these horizons.
+Soil scientists use the capital letters O, A, B, C, and E to identify the master soil horizons, and lowercase letters for distinctions of these horizons.
 Most soils have three major horizons: the surface horizon (A), the subsoil (B), and the substratum (C).
-Some soils have an organic horizon (O) on the surface, but this horizon can also be buried.
+Most soils have an organic horizon (O) on the surface, but this horizon can also be buried.
 The master horizon (E) is used for subsurface horizons that have significantly lost minerals (eluviation).
-Bedrock, which is not soil, uses the letter R.
+Bedrock, which is not soil, uses the letter R. The richness of soil horizons in humus determines their more or less dark color, generally decreasing from O to E, to the exception of deep horizons of podzolic soils enriched with colloidal humic substances which have been leached down the soil profile.

 Benefits of soil organic matter and humus

-The importance of chemically stable humus is thought by some to be the fertility it provides to soils in both a physical and chemical sense, though some agricultural experts put a greater focus on other features of it, such as its ability to suppress disease.
-It helps the soil retain moisture by increasing microporosity, and encourages the formation of good soil structure.
+The importance of chemically stable humus is thought by some to be the fertility it provides to soils in both a physical and chemical sense, though some agricultural experts put a greater focus on other features of it, such as its ability to control diseases.
+It helps the soil retain moisture by increasing microporosity and encourages the formation of good soil structure.
 The incorporation of oxygen into large organic molecular assemblages generates many active, negatively charged sites that bind to positively charged ions (cations) of plant nutrients, making them more available to the plant by way of ion exchange.
-Humus allows soil organisms to feed and reproduce, and is often described as the "life-force" of the soil.
+Humus allows soil organisms to feed and reproduce and is often described as the "life-force" of the soil.